What are the health effects of air pollution on children?

 It’s possible that air pollution can be a catalyst for obesity and diabetes in young children.
-A recent study of children aged 8 to 15 who were exposed to higher levels of air pollution were also found to have a lower insulin sensitivity.
+A study of children aged 8 to 15 who were exposed to higher levels of air pollution were also found to have lower insulin sensitivity.
 As well as a decline in beta-cell function and a higher body mass index (BMI) at age 18.

 What’s being done about air pollution in the UK?

 You might have seen reports in 2016 that the government’s plan for combatting air pollution in the UK “has been judged illegally poor at the high court.”
 It was the second such ruling in 18 months.

 Diesel vehicles and their air polluting emissions are “among the big contributors to ill health and global warming.”
 This is according to Helena Molin Valdés, head of the United Nations’ climate and clean air coalition.

 It's therefore essential that countries devise plans to get the oldest and most polluting diesels off our roads.
 One mechanism for this would be a scrappage scheme, where drivers are given cash to put towards alternatives to driving – like train season tickets or years of cycle hire fees – or electric or hybrid cars in exchange for scrapping their old diesel.

 London Mayor Sadiq Khan proposed just such a scrappage scheme to get rid of London’s dirtiest cars.

 What can you do to protect yourself and your children from air pollution?